fccn/tutor-contrib-richie-site-factory/README.rst

 Troubleshooting
 ---------------

 Do you need help with this plugin?
-Get in touch with the maintainers of Richie by opening a GitHub issue: https://github.com/openfun/richie/issues/
+Get in touch by opening a GitHub issue: https://github.com/fccn/tutor-contrib-richie-site-factory/issues/

 License
 -------